Akihabara: 10 Best Things to Do in Otaku Heaven

 Recommended Maid Cafes in Akihabara

-When it comes to maid cafes in the Akihabara area, there is a different cafe on just about every corner.
+When it comes to maid cafes in the Akihabara area, there is a different style cafe on just about every corner.
 With such a big selection, it can be tough deciding which ones are going to be the best to check out.
 Let us help you out with a few of the best recommendations for when you are visiting the neighborhood.

 Magical Lollipop